odoo/documentation/accounting/localizations/france.rst

    If you record a new sales transaction for a period already closed, it will be counted in the very next closing.

-.. tip:: For test & audit purposes such closings can be manually generated in the developer mode.
-Go to
- :menuselection:`Settings --> Technical --> Automation --> Scheduled Actions`
+.. tip:: For test & audit purposes such closings can be manually generated in the :doc:`Developer mode <../../general/developer_mode/activate>`.
+Then go to :menuselection:`Settings --> Technical --> Automation --> Scheduled Actions`.
- to do so.

 Responsibilities